Zen broadband review

 Customer service stars

-Zen Internet have come top of the pile in Which? magazine's broadband satisfaction survey for nine years in a row.
+Zen Internet come top of the pile, or close to it, in Which? magazine's broadband satisfaction survey every time they run it.

 Like other customer service stars, such as the now business-only ISP Eclipse, that's partly because they simply extend the level of care their business customers enjoy to those with residential connections.